dilyosov/Doni-website/README.md

-# Doni-website Updated
+# Welcome to Doni's wesite
-my first project
+This is my first project